Reasonable Care: What Property Managers Need to Know

 Reasonable Care

-This legal standard is a subjective test that courts use to determine negligence and liability when someone gets harmed while on another person’s property.
-And that includes tenants on a multifamily property.
+Reasonable care is a legal standard that courts use to evaluate negligence and liability.
+It comes into play when someone gets injured on someone else’s property.
+(And that includes tenants on a multifamily property.)

 According to the “reasonable care” standard, property owners must exercise the same degree of caution or concern for others that an ordinarily prudent, rational person would use in the same circumstances.